grpc/grpc.io/content/docs/languages/python/generated-code.md

 ### Stub

 The generated `Stub` class is used by the gRPC clients.
-It will have a constructor that takes a `grpc.Channel` object and initializes the stub.
+It has a constructor that takes a `grpc.Channel` object and initializes the stub.
 For each method in the service, the initializer adds a corresponding attribute to the stub object with the same name.
-Depending on the RPC type (*i.e.* unary or streaming), the value of that attribute will be callable objects of type [UnaryUnaryMultiCallable](/grpc/python/grpc.html?#grpc.UnaryUnaryMultiCallable), [UnaryStreamMultiCallable](/grpc/python/grpc.html?#grpc.UnaryStreamMultiCallable),
+Depending on the RPC type (unary or streaming), the value of that attribute will be callable objects of type [UnaryUnaryMultiCallable](/grpc/python/grpc.html?#grpc.UnaryUnaryMultiCallable), [UnaryStreamMultiCallable](/grpc/python/grpc.html?#grpc.UnaryStreamMultiCallable),